-Two (2) soil samples were obtained in order to perform corrosion testing.
-One of the samples was obtained from Boring No. 1 at the depth of 15 feet and the other from Boring No. 2 at a depth of 15 feet.
+Two (2) soil samples were obtained for corrosion testing.
+One sample was obtained from Boring No. 1 at the depth of 15 feet and the other from Boring No. 3 at a depth of 10 feet.
 The samples were evaluated for resistivity, chlorides, sulfates, and pH.
 The results are presented in Appendix B. We recommend that the utility designer review the test data by consulting a licensed corrosion engineer to assess the relative impact and corrosion potential of buried materials.
 The results of the sulfate analyses indicate negligible sulfate exposure toward concrete.
 Type II cement can be used for concrete, unless other environmental or operating conditions indicate a more severe sulfate exposure.
-The results of the resistivity and chloride analyses indicate that corrosively toward ferrous metals is moderate for the tested soil samples.
+The results of the resistivity and chloride analyses indicate that corrosively toward ferrous metals is mild for the tested soil samples.